xuzhuoxi/SVNArchiver/README_EN.md

     + <target> is the svn directory path.
 If a relative path is used, the value of <env> when the node is running is used as the relative directory.

     + <arch> is the archive file path, supports [wild-place character](#a3.1.12).
 If a relative path is used, the value of <env> node runtime is used as the relative directory.

+    + The attribute parameter override in <arch> is used to set whether to overwrite when an archive file with the same name already exists. true: override, false: ignore, not: use arch-override attribute.

 ### <span id="a3.3">3.3 Note<span>